Sweet And Savory Puff Pastry Treats

 The first thing is to move the puff pastry to the fridge the day before to thaw out overnight.
 You want to work with it as cold as possible.
 Set up two bowls.
 One with granulated sugar mixed with a pinch of kosher salt, and one with sugar and cinnamon combined.

 You need to move quickly so the dough remains as cold as possible.
 Take a rolling pin and roll the pastry out into a rectangle, about 12 inches square.
 Doing this allows for the sugar to be pushed into the pastry on both sides.
 Next, fold the sides of the square towards the center so they meet in the middle.
 Repeat this process with those halves to the folds that meet in the middle, as shown in the pictures above.
-Then fold both halves on top of each other, making 6 layers.
+Then fold both halves on top of each other.

 Next, slice the dough into slightly under 1-inch slices.
 Place the slices, cut side up, onto baking sheets lined with parchment paper.
 Bake the pastry for 5 minutes, or until the bottoms are caramelized and brown, then flip them over with a spatula, and bake for another 4-5 minutes.
 This will allow for the other side to caramelize.
 Carefully move each one to a rack to cool.

-There you have it, my Elephant Ears.
+There you have it, my Palmiers (Elephant Ears).

 Instructions for the Cheese Straws: